jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Let me ask the question differently.
 Are you happy?
 I'm not asking if you're comfortable or are "happy enough."
 Do you jump out of bed every morning, are you respected at your job, are your bills paid up.
 And most importantly, are you confident your kids will inherit a happier life.

 On the surface, Westerners have luxurious homes, full employment, and stable politics.
 On the inside, our middle-class deals with boring jobs, growing debts, mindless bureaucracies, and horrible commutes.
 Our lives do often suck.
 But, it's made so much worse because unlike our hard-working ancestors, we're also seeing our society decline.
-We watch unchecked drug epidemics, crumbling infrastructure, antisocial behavior, political hatred, climate change.
+Everyday we watch bad trends get worse like drug epidemics, crumbling infrastructure, antisocial behavior, political hatred, and climate change.

 Luckily, we have the freedom to vote for government solutions.
 We've tried Left-wing or Right-wing, moderate, and extreme, but none have helped.
 Main Street is still unhappy.